AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 \I{#####################################################################################  }
 ### 11.2.1 Numerical Literals ### {#alib_expressions_details_literals_1}
-The parsing of numerical constants found in expression strings is done with the help of member \alib{lang::format;Formatter::DefaultNumberFormat} which in turn is found in member \alib{expressions;Compiler::CfgFormatter}.
+The parsing of numerical constants found in expression strings is done with the help of member \alib{format;Formatter::DefaultNumberFormat} which in turn is found in member \alib{expressions;Compiler::CfgFormatter}.

 The use of this helper-type, allows influencing how numerical literals are parsed.
 For example,